githubtraining/training-manual/book/17_tags_and_releases.md

 ### Releases

 Releases are similar to tags, because they point to a specific commit and can be named like any other tag.
 However, releases can also include attached binaries.
 This means you can upload and store the compiled program for others to download, and have that compiled version be attached to the exact source code that composes it.
+We recommend using GitHub Releases in place of tags; a tag will still be created, but it will have a GitHub linked history that cannot be changed.

 ### Add a Release to GitHub-Games